Parthenon temple on the Athenian Acropolis, Attica, Greece.

 • I’m confused.
 Maybe it’s because there are a lot of interruptions in the sentences.

 • I’m having a hard time following this argument.
-I’m confused
+I’m confused.

-• I’m not interested in this argument until it’s too late.
+• I’m not interested in this argument until it’s too late. / If I’m totally honest, I find this a little boring.

 The most viscerally painful critique I received was from my PhD advisor in a high-stakes, high-reward meeting before my defense.
 She’d reviewed my 320-page, 466-footnote project.
 She had much to say.

 I, of course, wanted to be showered with praise.
-I also wanted appreciation for the work I had put in.
+I also wanted appreciation for the years of work I had put in.
 I wanted approval that would not only validate my efforts, but would also free me from this project, which felt more like a boulder than a millstone around my neck.

 Today, more than ten years on, a major part of my work includes participating in similarly high-stakes, high-rewards conversations about high-commitment projects.
 I’m frequently the critic, but my work is also often the object of judgment.
 I still wonder: Why is it so hard to hear critique?